Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 How to inspect layers

 The attributes that you see in the sidebar will depend on the type of layer you’ve selected and the values for that attribute.
-For example, default values such as 100% opacity or a
+For example, when inspecting borders, we’ll show its basic parameters, like color or position, as well as any border option like dashes, gaps, cap or join styles.

 Normal blend mode are hidden to keep things simple.